Patrick-Dolan/space-tourism-website/README.md

 I looked into CSS modules and "styled-components" before committing to learning Tailwind and overall I am happy with how it works.
 I do think there are some big things I can improve on with Tailwind since sometimes the number of class names gets a bit hard to read.

+This is also the first project where I had a Figma file and wow it's a game changer.
+Having a file where I can check exact fonts, distances between elements, sizes of borders, etc... is amazing.
+I understand why so many web developers I've listened to on YouTube and other places swear by Figma.

 ### Useful resources

 - [Tailwind Docs](https://tailwindcss.com/docs/installation) - This is the first project I have created with TailwindCSS so the docs came in incredibly useful for both installing it and using it throughout the project.